These ideas go against what has been long understood about Wuthering Heights; but, it is true.

 The six clues are the following:

-4) Estate succession - Cathy is the heir (beneficiary) to Thrushcross Grange as declared in Edgar's will as well as by British primogeniture law as his only known child
+4) Estate succession - Cathy is the heir (beneficiary) to Thrushcross Grange as declared in Edgar's will as well as by British primogeniture law as his only known child.
+Edgar is the heir to his father, Old Mr. Linton's will.
+Linton is not mentioned in either will.
+Therefore, Linton is Edgar's heir by the word other meaning, his son. (page 31)

-5) Grammar/Errors -use of the double entendre, heir, to state that Linton is Edgar's heir (son); also, writing Lascar as a proper noun
+5) Grammar/Errors -use of the double entendre, heir, to state that Linton is Edgar's heir (son); also, writing Lascar as a proper noun.
+The proper noun is not a mistake but a technique used by writers of the time period.
+For example, the word, Intended, used to describe Mr. Kurtz's fiancée in Joseph Conrad's book, Heart of Darkness. (page 27)

-6) The family name/nickname over three generations; Old Linton, Young Linton (Edgar), Linton
+6) The family name/nickname over three generations; Old Linton, Young Linton (Edgar), Linton. (page 33)

 Finally, in our modern times, DNA testing proves English gypsies originated from northwest India, therefore, reinforcing Heathcliff's Asian race.